 Risk Management Agreements

 Marketing may, with prior notification and written approval of the Marketing Officers, enter into Risk Management Agreements with creditworthy counterparties, including, but not limited to, Master Swap Agreements (e.g., ISDA Agreements) and/or Brokerage Accounts to effect Risk Management Transactions.
 Risk Management Transactions are utilized at the discretion of the Marketing Department; provided, however, as required in Addendum A of this document, the ET&S Control Officer notifies the Chairman of the Gas Pipeline Group (“GPG”), the President of ET&S, and the Enron Chief Risk Officer if the Net Open Position, the Maturity/Gap Risk, or the VAR for ET&S reaches or exceeds pre-determined limits.
+[These provisions contemplate the creation of risk from a neutral starting position, as opposed to starting out in a speculative position from a capacity standpoint.
+Thus, under this policy, hedging is only necessary to the extent we enter into the agreements described above, and not as a result of the need to manage our capacity portfolio.
+Does this reflect how the pipelines actually want to proceed?]
 Marketing may not thereafter engage in any further activities which would increase the limit violation(s) without the express written consent of the Chairman of GPG or the President of ET&S, until the limit violation(s) is/are remedied via offsetting Risk Management Transactions or by some other appropriate means.

 Establishment of Brokerage Accounts shall be handled in accordance with Enron Corporation’s “Financial Institutions Account & Funding Policy” (copy of policy attached as Exhibit 4).